I was initially concerned, but the procedure turned out to be painless and easy. I hope the sharing of my experience will help reassure you.

-I have always heard about people having a colonoscopy, and I thought that had to be one of the most unpleasant things ever.
+I always dreaded having a colonoscopy, thinking it had to be one of the most unpleasant experiences ever.

-When my doctor told me that because of age, he was going to send me to have a screening colonoscopy done, I started to dread the idea.
-A local center advertises it on TV, and I swear every time it sounds like they are saying "screaming colonoscopy"!
-The whole idea sounds kind of demeaning and, above all, pretty painful.
+When my doctor told me that, due to my age, he was going to send me to have a colonoscopy screening done, I loathed the idea.
+The whole experience sounds kind of demeaning and, above all, pretty painful.
 I mean, can you imagine what it would feel like to have that big scope shoved up your nether regions?

 My Initial Appointment and Prescription